TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/5. Event_Related_Module/Extract_Events_and_Data_Window/Functions/README.txt

 %________________________________________________________________________________________
 %% Function to coordinate Intan Event Extraction

-% This function actually loads event files (.data files only! .rhd are loaded when gui started to show info about it)and passes 1 x ntime vector of
+% This function actually loads event files (.dat files only! .rhd are loaded when gui started to show info about it) and passes 1 x ntime vector of
 % event data into Extract_Events_Module_Extract_Event_Indicies_Intan
 % function to extract event indicies exceeding a treshold

-%gets called in the Extract_Events_Module_Main_Function function when the user starts the event extraction for intan data
+% gets called in the Extract_Events_Module_Main_Function function when the user starts the event extraction for intan data

 % Inputs:
 % 1.Data: Data structure with raw data, preprocessed data and